Distributed State Estimation for Discrete-Time Linear Systems over Directed Graphs: A Measurement Perspective: Performance Analysis

 \section{Performance Analysis}

-In this section, the centralized estimator is first introduced.
-Then, the steady-state performance gap between the centralized filter and the proposed distributed filter is analyzed with the increasing fusion step $l$.
-Additionally, the transient performance is also taken into consideration.
+This section analyzes the performance of the proposed distributed filter.
+Specifically, we present the steady-state performance gap between the centralized filter and the proposed distributed filter as the fusion step number $l$ increases.